E-commerce Website Design: 15 Key Factors for Success!Orhun Karadag

 Using social sharing buttons on an e-commerce website can help increase the returns.
 How?
 Social sharing buttons make it possible for customers to show their e-commerce purchases on their personal accounts.
 Most of the online shoppers use multiple social media platforms such as Facebook, Twitter, Instagram, and Pinterest.
 Including social buttons results in free promotion for an online store.
 Social media referrals have a significant impact!

-However, it is vital to remember that the main goal of a e-commerce web design process is creating an highly-converting digital store.
+However, it is vital to remember that the main goal of an e-commerce web design process is creating a highly converting digital store.
 Therefore, social sharing buttons should be used wisely and never interfere with users’ buying process.

 We’ve explained the key factors for a successful e-commerce website design.
 In addition to these, there are many other ways to supplement the success of an e-commerce site such as SEO, social media marketing or Google Ads management.